 The worth or value of your claim will usually depend on the nature and extent of the injuries, damages, and losses you have sustained and the degree of negligence of the other parties.
 Injured victims of California DUI accidents can seek compensation for damages including, but not limited to:

 - Medical expenses: This includes emergency transportation and treatment, hospitalization, surgeries, cost of medication, medical equipment, etc.

-- Rehabilitation costs: This includes cost of rehabilitative care such as physical therapy and chiropractic care.
+- Rehabilitation costs: This includes the cost of rehabilitative care such as physical therapy and chiropractic care.

-- Lost income: Victims are entitled to receive wages they lose while recovering from their injuries.
+- Lost income: Victims are entitled to receive wages as well as any benefits they lose while recovering from their injuries.